Dear FriendsOur Our

 And is your garden beautiful?
 It’s that time of year, isn’t it – and even the slight chill in the wind can’t detract from the petals in so many colours – white, yellow, red, magenta, deep blue, orange, gleaming in the spring sun.

 Two great sources of emotion and joy, then – Easter hymns and spring flowers.
 In Germany, daffodils get in on both acts – they are known as “Easter bells”.

 Easter was an emotional time for the first disciples.

 Our mission is worshipping God and loving our neighbours.
 We have worship and groups and activities for all ages.
 You are assured of a friendly welcome.
-We provide a variety of times and styles of being church: Sunday mornings, twice a month on a Wednesday evening for exploring the spiritual side of life and monthly on Wednesday mornings informal prayer and reflection.
+We provide a variety of times and styles of being church: Sunday mornings and twice a month on a Wednesday evening for exploring the spiritual side of life.
 In addition, the buildings are much used by the community.
 (The hall is not available for hire on Sundays.)
-Our theme for 2018 is 'Walking the Way'.

 Data Protection.
 Like all organisations our church has produced a ‘Data Privacy Statement’.
 This is displayed in our church hall on our legal notice board for anyone to see.
 If you require a copy, please apply to our Church Secretary at The United Reformed Church Broxbourne, Mill Lane, Broxbourne, Herts.
 EN10 7BQ.

 Hello, Welcome to Broxbourne.
 We warmly invite you and your family to worship with us on Sunday mornings at 10.30am.

 Our Holy Habit for May and the start of June is prayer.